stnava/subtyper/README.md

 ## Subtype and staging analyses in disease modeling

 Common tasks for subtyping include making measurements of data consistency, filtering for subjects with good/high quality data, training the subtyping algorithm, predicting the subtypes in new data and visualizing results, often over time.
+Many helper functions of data exploration, manuscript preparation, model checking, covariate or site/confound control etc.

 This package expects population-level data frames with longitudinal data.